JPMorgan profit falls, but sees hope in economy

-Jan 13 The drag of the European debt crisis on investment banking weighed on JPMorgan Chase & Co's (JPM.N) fourth-quarter profit, sending financial stocks tumbling even as the bank provided evidence that the domestic economy is strengthening.
+The drag of the European debt crisis on trading and corporate deal-making pulled down JPMorgan Chase & Co's (JPM.N) profit, sending bank stocks tumbling on Friday, but the largest U.S. bank by assets said the domestic economy was strengthening.

 Chief Executive Jamie Dimon said the New York-based bank was seeing signs of improvement in credit quality as well as loan demand from corporations and consumers in the United States.

-“We see a mild recovery which actually might be strengthening, and it’s broad,” Dimon said in a conference call with reporters following the earnings report on Friday.
-“Hopefully, it will add to more jobs.
-We have seen jobs growing ... it’s not enough but it could be self-sustaining.”
+"We see a mild recovery which actually might be strengthening, and it's broad," Dimon said in a conference call with reporters.
+"Hopefully, it will add to more jobs.
+We have seen jobs growing ... it's not enough but it could be self-sustaining."

-Loan balances in JPMorgan's commercial division were up 13 percent at the end of December compared with a year earlier, the sixth consecutive quarterly rise in the measure of business borrowing.

 But Dimon sounded renewed alarm on the European debt crisis.
 "I would put myself in the 'increasing worried' category," he said.

-JPMorgan shares fell 3.7 percent in morning trading on the New York Stock Exchange, while the KBW banks index .BKX was down 1.7 percent.
+JPMorgan shares fell 3.4 percent in morning trading on the New York Stock Exchange, lagging the KBW banks index .BKX, which was down 1.7 percent.

 JPMorgan is the first major U.S. bank to announce results for the fourth quarter.
-Its weak investment banking results suggest Wall Street firms Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) will also report tough quarters when they issue results next week.
+Its figures show Wall Street firms such as Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) are in for a tough quarter as investment banking suffers.

 Others such as Bank of America Corp (BAC.N) and Citigroup Inc (C.N), which also report results in the coming days, could benefit from the stronger business loan demand that JPMorgan experienced but could also face problems in investment banking and housing loans.